ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/Selective Editing User notes.md

 * y is the previous period value or the auxiliary value
 * T is the standardising factor

+As discussed in the methodological specification, the input dataset will need to contain a specific suffix structure for each question used in calculating the score.
+The adjusted return value will have '_ar', the predicted value will have '_pv', the auxiliary predicted value will have '_apv', the standardising factor will have '_sf' and the weight (if weighted scores are chosen) will have '_wt', where the sum of '_wt' has to add up to 1.

 Below is a snapshot of an example dataset and how the input data should look like: